Skip to main content

 My country (or family) has national insurance that covers me in the US.
 Can I be waived from TCU’s requirement?

 No, but it is great that you also have insurance.
-The US Healthcare system—including insurance—is complex and difficult to navigate.
+The U.S. Healthcare system—including insurance—is complex and difficult to navigate.
 An overnight stay in a US hospital is expensive and can run into several thousand dollars—TCU’s insurance covers 80% of those costs, so having your own insurance as back-up may help with the 20% you are expected to pay out of pocket.

 Universities in my country don’t have residence halls or sporting events or student organizations.
 Can you explain why I have to participate in these things since I am trying to save money?